SF-WDI-LABS/mongoose-books-app/README.md

     app.use(express.static('vendor'));
   ```

-3. Add an image to your `public/images` folder and display it in `index.hbs`.
+3. Add an image to your `public/images` folder and display it in `index.html`.